Fighting

 Our strategy is simple: vigorously defend Medicare negotiation against Big Pharma’s legal onslaught, prioritizing patients over profits.

-To date, we’ve signed onto seven amicus briefs led by Public Citizen and with allies such as Protect Our Care, Doctors for America, and Families USA.
+To date, we’ve submitted our own amicus brief in the Third Circuit and signed onto seven amicus briefs led by Public Citizen and with allies such as Protect Our Care, Doctors for America, and Families USA.
 By leveraging the expertise of our partners and amplifying patient stories, we’re challenging Big Pharma’s attempts to undermine Medicare negotiation through the U.S. legal system.

 Despite the recent courtroom victories, the fight continues.
 With more legal showdowns looming and the likely escalation to the U.S. Supreme Court, we’re rallying more patients, advocates, and pressure to defend the law patients fought so hard to secure.